This post may contain affiliate links. Please read our disclosure policy.

 When it comes to actually filtering the air, experts recommend at least four air changes per hour for optimal removal of airborne particles.
 AirDoctor purifiers clean the air in a room 4 times per hour, or every 15 minutes using a WhisperJet fan.

-In other words, AirDoctor excels at capturing contaminants and filtering the air in the room.
-It filters out both small and large particles, and has an additional filter to remove volatile organic chemicals (VOCs) like formaldehyde and gases.
-This makes it one of the top high quality and performance air purifier brands.
+In short, AirDoctor excels at capturing contaminants and filtering the air in the room.
+It filters out small and large particles, and has an additional filter to remove volatile organic chemicals (VOCs) like formaldehyde and gases.
+As a result, it’s often considered a solid choice for air quality and performance.

 Now, let’s get to my personal Airdoctor review after months of using it.